-Every function instance has a [[IsFunction]] internal property.
+Every function instance has a [[NativeBrand]] internal property whose value is NativeFunction.

 Function instances that correspond to strict mode functions (13.2) and function instances created using the Function.prototype.bind method (15.3.4.5) have properties named "caller" and "arguments" that throw a TypeError exception.
 An ECMAScript implementation must not associate any implementation specific behaviour with accesses of these properties from strict mode function code.